Legal cases with fixed pricing, standardized processes, and firm timelines

 Time is of Essence clause -

 Several times negotiating a purchase or sale of the property can become a tedious and lengthy process.
-All the processes including several documents to be exchanged records to be checked, physically going to the land and examining the plot of land or flat, negotiating the price and payment method, hiring an agent or a lawyer to assist in the process, etc.
+All the processes include several documents to be exchanged, records to be checked, physically going to the land and examining the plot of land or flat, negotiating the price and payment method, hiring an agent or a lawyer to assist in the process, etc.

 Hence, some people may want to ensure that all aspects of the property transfer deal happen on time and delay is avoided.
 This is where the time is of essence clause comes in.

 The sale deed has a provision for making the parties abide by time constraints for performing their respective obligations.
 It lays down an agreement between the parties that they promise to perform their obligations like payment or handing over possession on the pre-decided time.
 If they fail to abide by this promise the other party may take some kind of action.

 This provision essentially reinforces the idea that parties to a transaction can face losses due to a delay in completing the transaction.
 In the future, if the property gets involved in litigation, the Courts will give importance to this provision while deciding the party at fault.

 Right to call off the deal –

 In a sale deed, one can include a clause which will allow them to ‘back out’ of the business transaction if certain situations arise.
 It gives them the right to not continue and perform any future obligations towards completing the deal in specified circumstances.
 This type of provision is called the right to call off clause.

 People involved in dealings of land don’t easily or frequently discontinue the transaction because both the parties invest a significant amount of time and money in it.
 It is only in very pressing circumstances that they may exercise this right.